Chicken Split Pea Soup

 The only time-consuming part about this recipe is that the green split peas have to cook until they are soft to the bite, which takes about 20 minutes.
 But other than that the soup practically cooks itself!

-You start off with browning the chicken until lightly golden brown.
-Then you add in all the veggies (minus the potatoes) and rosemary.
-Cook until the veggies, specifically the onions begin to soften, about 5 minutes.
+Step 2: Add in all the veggies (minus the potatoes) and rosemary.
+Cook until the veggies begin to soften.

-Next, add the green split peas, bay leaf, and chicken stock.
-Simmer the soup until the peas are almost done.
-They’ll be soft around the edges but hard in the middle.
-It’ll take about 20 minutes.
+Step 3: Add the green split peas, bay leaf, and chicken stock.
+Simmer until the peas are almost done.

-Lastly, add in the potatoes and cook until knife tender.
-Stir in garlic and dill.
+Step 4: Add in the potatoes and cook until knife tender.

 The soup has a mixture of great texture from the chunky veggies to the creamy split peas.
 When cooked, split peas fall apart and thicken the soup.
 So you get incredibly thick and just a hearty bowl of soup.
-All you need is crusty bread to serve the soup.
+All you need are crusty cheese popovers to serve the soup.

 However, if you do want to pair with something more filling, here are some ideas: